CaRLi-V: Camera-RADAR-LiDAR Point-Wise 3D Velocity Estimation: Methodology

-To combine the optical flow readings and the radial velocity estimates, we adopt the closed-form solution derived by Long et al.~\cite{RADAR_full_velocity} to compute the velocity vector at each LiDAR point.
-Specifically, this models the motion of a point from position $\boldsymbol{p}$ to $\boldsymbol{q}$ at constant velocity $\boldsymbol{\dot{m}}$ over time $\Delta t$.
+\revisionadd{For tangential velocity estimation, each LiDAR point is projected onto the image, and its corresponding optical flow vector provides an image-space motion constraint for that point.
+Through the camera intrinsics, this pixel displacement is mapped to motion in normalized image coordinates, while the LiDAR-derived depth provides the scale required to convert this motion into metric displacement.
+Due to the high spatial resolution of the camera and LiDAR, no context window is required.
+These image constraints are combined with the RADAR-derived radial velocity in a closed-form geometric solution of Eq.~\ref{eq: closedformsolution} to recover the full 3D velocity vector.
+Originally derived by Long et al.~\cite{RADAR_full_velocity},} \revisiondelete{To combine the optical flow readings and the radial velocity estimates, we adopt the closed-form solution derived by Long et al.~\cite{RADAR_full_velocity} used to compute the velocity vector at each LiDAR point.
+Specifically,} this models the motion of a point from position $\boldsymbol{p}$ to $\boldsymbol{q}$ at constant velocity $\boldsymbol{\dot{m}}$ over time $\Delta t$.
 In this same interval, the camera moves from $B$ to $A$.
-The closed-form solution is
+The closed-form solution is \looseness-1